masterzen/blog/_posts/2020-05-03-designing-a-keyboard-part-1.md

 * starts laying out the PCB

 Then on the subsequent parts, I'll cover soldering SMD components, configuring the firmware, testing the PCB, and designing the case.

+Want to read the next part?
+Then [click here for the Designing a Keyboard part 2](/2020/05/25/designing-a-keyboard-part2/)